TechnologyMasters/techmasters.chat/README.md

 - `vagrant up` then wait for Vagrant to finish provisioning the virtual machine
 - `vagrant ssh` to terminal into the virtual machine
 - `cd /vagrant`
-- `jekyll server --watch --host 0.0.0.0` or `source /vagrant/runserver.sh` to start serving
+- `jekyll server --watch --force_polling --host 0.0.0.0` or `source /vagrant/runserver.sh` to start serving
 - browse to [http://localhost:8124](http://localhost:4000)

 ### Manual Installation